- NAD+ is a coenzyme involved in hundreds of metabolic processes. NAD+ levels decline naturally with age.

 Excessive Alcohol Consumption

 NAD+ is used by the body to convert alcohol to acetaldehyde, a toxic compound responsible for hangovers and alcohol-related cancers (10).
-Excessive alcohol consumption has many negative effects, such as liver damage, and it has also been shown to decrease NAD+ levels (11).
+Excessive alcohol consumption has many negative side effects, such as liver damage, and it has also been shown to decrease NAD+ levels (11).

 NAD+ is primarily synthesized in your liver (12).
 Forms of liver disease, including nonalcoholic fatty liver disease, primary sclerosing cholangitis, and primary biliary cholangitis, depress NAD+ levels, with alcohol-related liver disease having the greatest negative effect (13).